xmadsen/mafia-slack/README.md

     - [x] player roles assigned at random.
     - [x] mafia players assigned to a private channel.
 - Night
-  - [ ] MURDER - The mafia kills a villager and transitions state to day.
+  - [x] MURDER - The mafia kills a villager and transitions state to day.
     - [x] villager state is DEAD
-    - [ ] main channel notified of the state
+    - [x] main channel notified of the state
 - Day
-  - [ ] ACCUSE - A player accuses another of being in the mafia. state transitions to Trial
+  - [x] ACCUSE - A player accuses another of being in the mafia. state transitions to Trial
+    - [ ] main channel notified of state
 - Trial
-  - [ ] GUILTY - If majority of players vote guilty, the accused is killed and state transitions to Night.
+  - [x] GUILTY - If majority of players vote guilty, the accused is killed and state transitions to Night.
-  - [ ] NOT_GUILTY - If majority of players vote not guilty, the accused is acquitted and state transitions back to Day.
+  - [x] NOT_GUILTY - If majority of players vote not guilty, the accused is acquitted and state transitions back to Day.
+  - [ ] Channel notifications
 - Game Over